What Is a Timeshare and How Does It Work?

 Timeshare Seasons

-Your timeshare club may have names to help you determine which seasons are most popular for staying at a particular resort, such as Gold, Silver and Bronze.
+Seasons are defined by your timeshare club.
+They are typically divided into more and less popular categories based on demand.
+Your timeshare club may use names to indicate which seasons are most popular for staying at a particular resort, such as Gold, Silver, and Bronze.

 Knowing the seasons of the timeshare club you’re considering joining is important.
 This is because many contracts limit owners to certain seasons.